Solutions With A Passion for Putting Clients First

 Belmont AIDS Garden

 The Chicago Park District has designated space near Belmont Harbor for a new AIDS Garden.
 The site sits at the original location of the Belmont Rocks – an area where the local LGBTQ community gathered between the 1960s and 1990s.
-The garden’s mission is to pay homage to those who lost lives to HIV/ AIDS and Chicago’s efforts to combat those afflicted with the disease, as well as provide an educational element about its current fight.
+The garden’s mission is to pay homage to those who lost lives to HIV/AIDS and Chicago’s efforts to combat those afflicted with the disease, as well as provide an educational element about its current fight.

 The 2.5-acre garden located along the shoreline of Lake Michigan, just south of Belmont Harbor, highlights a 30-foot-tall sculpture designed by the late artist and activist Keith Haring and donated to the Park District.

-As a subconsultant to Design Workshop, VES is providing electrical engineering services, including site lighting for the pathway flowing from an oval composition around the sculpture.
-The lighting will define the primary circulation route that unifies the spaces of the garden.
+VES provided electrical engineering services that included site lighting for the pathway flowing from an oval composition around the sculpture.
+This defines the primary circulation route that unifies the spaces of the garden.

 Project Facts